Tyler Winklevoss: Winklevoss Capital Management

 In 2012, Tyler and his brother Cameron founded Winklevoss Capital Management, a firm that invests across multiple asset classes with an emphasis on providing seed funding and infrastructure to early-stage startups.
 The company is headquartered in New York's Flatiron District.

 Gemini

 In 2014, Tyler and his brother Cameron founded Gemini, a digital currency exchange and custodian that allows customers to buy, sell, and store digital assets.
 It is a New York trust company that is regulated by the SEC.

 In January 2022, Gemini began sponsoring Real Bedford F.C., an English non-league football club owned by bitcoin podcaster Peter McCormack; in April 2024 the Winklevoss twins were announced as co-owners of the club following a major investment.

 Political donations

 In the first half of 2025, Winklevoss and his brother Cameron each donated around $500,000 to MAGA Inc., a super PAC that supports Donald Trump.
+Donations also included hundreds of thousands of dollars each to Republicans’ House and Senate campaign committees and maximum donations to roughly two dozen Republican candidates.
+They also dished out more than $160,000 each in January to a committee linked to Health and Human Services Secretary Robert F. Kennedy Jr.

 In October 2025, Winklevoss and his brother Cameron were named by the White House as donors to the construction of the White House State Ballroom, a proposed 90,000-square-foot expansion of the East Wing.